-Explain the rules The Directors must notify the Board, as soon as possible, of any event or situation that may be relevant to their performance as Directors of the Company, especially those circumstances that affect them, whether or not related with their actions at the Company, and which may damage the credit and reputation of the company, and in particular, criminal proceedings in which they are under investigation, as well as subsequent procedural events (Article 36.3 of the Board Regulations).
-Likewise, Article 24.3 of the Board Regulations establishes that the Directors must tender their resignation to the Board of Directors and formalise, if deemed appropriate, the corresponding resignation, in the following cases, among others: a) when they are affected by any of the applicable incompatibility or prohibition cases; b) when they are seriously admonished by the Appointments and Remuneration Committee for having breached their obligations as Directors; c) when remaining on the Board could seriously jeopardise the interests of the company or when the reasons for which they were appointed are no longer present; or d) when, in the case of Proprietary Directors, the shareholder they represent or who proposed their appointment fully transfers their shareholding, or reduces their shareholding to a level that requires a proportional reduction in the number of their Proprietary Directors.
+The Directors must notify the Board, as soon as possible, of any event or situation that may be relevant to their performance as Directors of the Company, especially those circumstances that affect them, whether or not related with their actions at the Company, and which may damage the credit and reputation of the company, and in particular, criminal proceedings in which they are under investigation, as well as subsequent procedural events (Article 36.3 of the Board Regulations).

+Likewise, Article 24.3 of the Board Regulations establishes that the Directors must tender their resignation to the Board of Directors and formalise, if deemed appropriate, the corresponding resignation, in the following cases, among others:

+- a) when they are affected by any of the applicable incompatibility or prohibition cases; - b) when they are seriously admonished by the Appointments and Remuneration Committee for having breached their obligations as Directors; - c) when remaining on the Board could seriously jeopardise the interests of the company or when the reasons for which they were appointed are no longer present; or - d) when, in the case of Proprietary Directors, the shareholder they represent or who proposed their appointment fully transfers their shareholding, or reduces their shareholding to a level that requires a proportional reduction in the number of their Proprietary Directors.

 Additionally, Article 24 section 5 of the Regulations establishes that directors must inform the board of directors, and if appropriate, resign when situations arise that affect them, whether or not related to their actions in the company itself, that could damage the credit and reputation of the company and, in particular, of any criminal proceedings in which they are under investigation, as well as the procedural events thereof.
 Having been informed of or otherwise having become aware of any of the above situations, the board shall examine the case as soon as possible and, having regard to the particular circumstances, decide, upon a report from the appointments and remuneration committee, whether or not to take any action, such as opening an internal investigation, requesting the resignation of the director, or proposing the removal of the director.
+This will be reported in the annual corporate governance report, unless there are special circumstances that justify it, which will be recorded in the minutes.